gtque/shrendd/test/offline_plugin/README.md

-tests offline mode: clone shrendd does nothing
+tests offline mode: plugins not updated when offline